domeccleston/sharegpt/README.md

 #### GET: `https://sharegpt.com/api/conversations`

-This endpoint takes 3 different query parameters:
+This endpoint takes 3 optional query parameters:
 - `type`:
   - Used for sorting the results.
   - Takes 2 string values: `"new" | "top"`